EXPLAINER: How UK Conservatives can change their leader

 The committee was named because a group of lawmakers elected in 1922 formed it, albeit in 1923.

-Its members are elected by all Conservative backbenchers, and an election will take place Monday to choose a new executive committee.
+Its members are elected by all Conservative backbenchers, and an election is due within coming weeks to choose a new executive committee.

 HOW LIKELY ARE THE RULES TO CHANGE?

-That’s up to the new 1922 Committee executive.
+Or the committee may wait a few weeks until after its new executive is elected.
 Several Conservative lawmakers have said they would stand for the committee and vote for a rule change, if elected.

-The committee didn’t announce any immediate changes to the rules after a private meeting Wednesday.

-Bob Blackman, the committee’s joint executive secretary, said earlier Wednesday he believed a “very high threshold” needs to be reached to warrant a confidence vote so soon after last month’s ballot.

 “What we have to do is certainly have calm heads here, because one of the other suggestions being made … is that you’d reduce the timeframe to six months.
 Six months takes you to the beginning of December,” he told British channel TalkTV.